murungiKirima/murungiKirima.github.io/README.md

 This is a portfolio of my work and a little bit about myself in a nut shell.
 My educational background, a few things that i like and what i can do.

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}

 ## Known Bugs

-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+The website project icons might look a bit different on different devices.

 ## Technologies Used

 The Technologies used to make this application include;
 Bootstrap
 css
-atom
-ubuntu terminal
+html
+bootstrap

 ## Support and contact details

-The application is bug free so far but if you may run into any problems please feel free to contact me on via my email; murungikirima@gmail.com with all your queries and i will be sure to get back to you within the shortest time.
+The application is almost bug free so far but if you may run into any problems please feel free to contact me on via my email; murungikirima@gmail.com with all your queries and i will be sure to get back to you within the shortest time.

 ### License